Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 `createChatThreadOptions` is used to describe the thread request, an example is shown in the code snippet below.

 - Use `topic` to give a thread topic;
-- Use `members` to list the thread members to be added to the thread;
+- Use `participants` to list the thread participants to be added to the thread;

 `chatThreadClient` is the response returned from creating a thread.
-It can be used for performing operations on the created thread: add members, send message, etc.
+It can be used for performing operations on the created thread: add participants, send message, etc.
 It contains a `chatThreadId` property which is the unique ID of the thread.
 The property is accessible by the public method getChatThreadId().

 <!-- embedme ./src/samples/java/com/azure/communication/chat/ReadmeSamples.java#L71-L88 -->